JustinGOSSES/LAGDAL/README.md

 This is currently an experiment on the weekends when I have a little time type of thing.

+*Update: latest experiments with agent can be found here: https://justingosses.github.io/LAGDAL/experiments/ *

 ### Purpose
 The purpose of this project is to see to what degree a description of the local geology like what you might hear on a geology field trip stop could be programmatically generated.